-The Institute will take place on October 27th and October 28th, 2021 during working hours and is being hosted via an online platform designed to give as much of an in-person, collaborative feel as possible.
+The Institute will take place over two consecutive days during working hours via an online platform designed to give as much of an in-person, collaborative feel as possible.
 The Institute will have a business school format, including case study discussion and small group work.
-Below is a condensed summary of activities, and additional specifics will be shared in the fall.
+Below is a condensed summary of activities, and additional specifics will be shared at a later date.